anamatxcova/androidPrework/README.md

 Submitted by: **Hoai An Nguyen**

-**Name of your app** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Hello World Car Version** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

-Time spent: **X** hours spent in total
+Time spent: **1.5** hours spent in total

 ## Required Features